Koninklijke Philips N.V. research snapshot

 DimensionConclusionConfidence

-Business qualityPhilips sells diagnostic imaging, image-guided therapy, patient monitoring, informatics, sleep and respiratory care, and personal health products to hospitals, clinicians, patients, and consumers.High
+Business qualityPhilips sells diagnostic imaging, image-guided therapy, patient monitoring, enterprise informatics, sleep and respiratory care, and personal health products to hospitals, clinicians, patients, and consumers.High

 MoatThe moat comes from regulated products, installed systems, clinical workflow integration, service relationships, patents, and global distribution.
 It is real but contested by larger medtech peers and requires quality execution.Medium-high

-ValuationAt $27.57, financial_rigor.py calculated about 24.0x trailing EPS, 11.4x trailing free cash flow, a 3.05% dividend yield, and an 8.76% free-cash-flow yield using current data-provider inputs.Medium
+ValuationAt $26.30, financial_rigor.py calculated about 20.1x trailing EPS, 14.23x forward earnings, about 11.2x trailing free cash flow, about 1.97x book value, and a 3.19% dividend yield using current data-provider inputs, in line with StockAnalysis.com statistics.Medium

 PHG AI stock forecast